MicrosoftDocs/win32/desktop-src/DirectShow/iamtimeline-validatesourcenames.md

-﻿---
+---
-Description: 'The ValidateSourceNames method validates source names in the timeline, using the media locator.
-Optionally, this method also updates any source object for which it locates a file.' ms.assetid: '8f4b9ff0-f283-4bcb-83f4-92410cead7db'
+Description: The ValidateSourceNames method validates source names in the timeline, using the media locator.
+Optionally, this method also updates any source object for which it locates a file. ms.assetid: 8f4b9ff0-f283-4bcb-83f4-92410cead7db
-title: 'IAMTimeline::ValidateSourceNames method'
+title: IAMTimelineValidateSourceNames method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimeline::ValidateSourceNames method